fhhagenberg-sqe/ringbuffer-modelbasedtesting/README.md

 ### Instructions

-- Activate the _JaCoCo plugin_ by commenting in the corresponding section in the _pom.xml_
+- Use the _JaCoCo plugin_ in the corresponding section in the _pom.xml_
 - Run the _RingBufferModelWithAdapter_ to measure the code coverage

 Document the code coverage achieved for different levels of model coverage in the following table: